realA10001986/Flux-Capacitor/README.md

 - "user1.mp3", "user2.mp3": Played when the FC receives [MQTT commands](#home-assistant--mqtt) "USER1" and "USER2", respectively.
 - "key1.mp3", "key3.mp3", "key4.mp3", "key6.mp3", "key7.mp3", "key9.mp3": Will be played if you press the "1"/"3"/"4"/"6"/"7"/"9" button on your remote.

-> The seemingly odd numbering of keyX files is because of synchronicity with other props, especially the TCD and its keymap where the MusicPlayer also occupies keys 2, 5, 8.
+> The seemingly odd numbering of keyX files is because of synchronicity with other props, especially the TCD and its keymap where the Music Player also occupies keys 2, 5, 8.

 Those files are not provided here.
 You can use any mp3, with a bitrate of 128kpbs or less.